torchbox/wagtail-bynder/README.md

 **WebFallback**: A derivative using an MP4 container and the AVC (H.264) video codec, ideally with the AAC codec for audio.
 This combination has great support in every major browser, and the quality is typically good for most use cases.

-Once configured, URLs for the new derivatives should appear in under `"videoPreviewURLs"` in the API representation for video assets, like so:
+Once configured, URLs for the new derivatives should appear under `"videoPreviewURLs"` in the API representation for video assets, like so:

 ```json
 "videoPreviewURLs": [